octobercms/docs/cms-partials.md

     ==
     <h3>{{ hello }}</h3>

 The default variables and Twig extensions provided by October are described in the [Markup Guide](markup).
+The overall sequence the handlers are executed is described in the [Dynamic layouts](layouts#dynamic-layouts) article.

+<a name="life-cycle-limitations" class="anchor" href="#life-cycle-limitations"></a>
+### Life cycle limitations

+Since they are instantiated late, during the time the page is rendered, some limitations apply to the life cycle of partials.
+They do not follow the standard execution process, as described in the [layout execution life cycle](layouts#dynamic-layouts).
+The following limitations should be noted:

+1. AJAX events are not registered and won't function as normal.
+1. The life cycle functions cannot return any values.
+1. Regular POST form handling will occur at the time the partial is rendered.

+In general, component usage in partials is designed for basic components that render simple markup without much processing, such as a *Like* or *Tweet* button.